 Some batters stand low while some high, some stand narrow while some wide; there are over eighteen unique batting stances in baseball that you might have seen in the baseball.

-How a hitter stance is exclusively the personal choice of the player.
-One stance can help the player to perform better than another – it is all about the hitter’s comfort zone.
+How a hitter stance is exclusive to the personal choice of the player.
+One stance can help the player perform better than another – it is all about the hitter’s comfort zone.

 Types of Batting Stances

-Let’s have a look at each of the batting stance one by one.
+Let’s have a look at each of the batting stances one by one.

 Square Batting Stance:

 It is the most common stance and the best stance for the new players to initiate with.
 In this stance, the player stands with both feet wide and in line with the pitcher.
 The hitter is exactly parallel with the batter’s box.